instayu/html-5-calander/YUI-3.11.0-Change-History-Rollup.md

   the tree instance.
 When it lives on a node, its `this` object will be the node.
 When specified as an anonymous function in an options object, its `this` object will be the global object.
 [Ryan Grove]

+## Widget Change History

+* The Widget HTML_PARSER implementation has been updated to use the new _preAddAttrs() hook in Base, since Base now adds all attributes across the hierarchy in one shot.
+Widget HTML_PARSER requires contentBox/srcNode, and related attributes to be set up first.

+  This is purely an internal implementation change at the base Widget layer, and there is no impact to existing implementations.

+## Widget Buttons Change History

+* Moved implementation code from the Constructor to the `initializer` to account for Base order of operation changes in this release.

+  This is one of the older extensions which needed to be upgraded after `initializer` support was added for extensions.

+  This has no end user impact.

+## Widget Position Change History

+* Moved implementation code from the Constructor to the `initializer` to account for Base order of operation changes in this release.

+  This is one of the older extensions which needed to be upgraded after `initializer` support was added for extensions.

+  This has no end user impact.

+## Widget Position Align Change History

+* Moved implementation code from the Constructor to the `initializer` to account for Base order of operation changes in this release.

+  This is one of the older extensions which needed to be upgraded after `initializer` support was added for extensions.

+  This has no end user impact.

+## Widget Position Constrain Change History

+* Moved implementation code from the Constructor to the `initializer` to account for Base order of operation changes in this release.

+  This is one of the older extensions which needed to be upgraded after `initializer` support was added for extensions.

+  This has no end user impact.

+## Widget Stack Change History

+* Moved implementation code from the Constructor to the `initializer` to account for Base order of operation changes in this release.

+  This is one of the older extensions which needed to be upgraded after `initializer` support was added for extensions.

+  This has no end user impact.

+## Widget Std Mod Change History

+* Fixed: `fillHeight` didn't work correctly when a section's content was set after rendering.
+[Jeroen Versteeg]

+* Moved implementation code from the Constructor to the `initializer` to account for Base order of operation changes in this release.

+  This is one of the older extensions which needed to be upgraded after `initializer` support was added for extensions.

+  This has no end user impact.

+## YUI Core Change History

+* `Y.Array.dedupe()` is now slightly faster in ES5-compliant browsers.
+  [Ezequiel Rodriguez]

+* Brought `Y.Lang.trim()`, `trimLeft()`, and `trimRight()` into compliance with ES5, and added feature tests to ensure that native implementations are only used if they work properly.
+[Ezequiel Rodriguez]

+* `Y.Object.keys()` now falls back to the non-native shim for Android 2.3.x because the native version incorrectly enumerates the `prototype` property.

+* `Y.UA` now correctly identifies IE 11.
+[Ryan Grove]

+* `Y.UA` now identifies Opera 15+ as both Opera and WebKit.
+Previously it was identified as Chrome, since it uses the same Blink rendering engine as Chrome.
+[Ryan Grove]

+* Removed all instances of `path.existsSync()` from YUI core, as part of node.js target environments being brought up to v0.8.
+[Clarence Leung]